AckerlyXu/heima/articles/virtual-machines/virtual-machines-linux-capture-image.md

-<properties
+---
-    pageTitle="Capture a Linux VM with Azure CLI 2.0 | Azure" description="How to capture and generalize an image of a Linux-based Azure virtual machine (VM) using managed disks created with the Azure CLI 2.0" services="virtual-machines-linux"
+title: Capture a Linux VM with Azure CLI 2.0 | Azure
+description: How to capture and generalize an image of a Linux-based Azure virtual machine (VM) using managed disks created with the Azure CLI 2.0
-    documentationcenter=""
-    author="iainfoulds"
-    manager="timlt"
-    editor=""
-    tags="azure-resource-manager" />
-<tags
-    ms.assetid="e608116f-f478-41be-b787-c2ad91b5a802"
-    ms.service="virtual-machines-linux"
-    ms.workload="infrastructure-services"
-    ms.tgt_pltfrm="vm-linux"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="02/02/2017"
-    wacn.date=""
-    ms.author="iainfou" />
+services: virtual-machines-linux
+documentationcenter: ''
+author: iainfoulds
+manager: timlt
+editor: ''
+tags: azure-resource-manager

+ms.assetid: e608116f-f478-41be-b787-c2ad91b5a802
+ms.service: virtual-machines-linux
+ms.workload: infrastructure-services
+ms.tgt_pltfrm: vm-linux
+ms.devlang: na
+ms.topic: article
+ms.date: 02/02/2017
+wacn.date: ''
+ms.author: iainfou
+---

 # How to generalize and capture a Linux virtual machine
 To reuse virtual machines (VMs) deployed and configured in Azure, you capture an image of the VM.
 The process also involves generalizing the VM to remove personal account information before you deploy new VMs from the image.
 This article details how to capture a VM image with the Azure CLI 2.0 for a VM using Azure Managed Disks.
 These disks are handled by the Azure platform and do not require any preparation or location to store them.
-For more information, see [Azure Managed Disks overview](/documentation/articles/storage-managed-disks-overview/).
+For more information, see [Azure Managed Disks overview](../storage/storage-managed-disks-overview.md).
 This article details how to capture a Linux VM with the Azure CLI 2.0.
-You can also perform these steps with the [Azure CLI 1.0](/documentation/articles/virtual-machines-linux-capture-image-nodejs/).
+You can also perform these steps with the [Azure CLI 1.0](./virtual-machines-linux-capture-image-nodejs.md).

-> [AZURE.TIP]
+> [!TIP]
-> If you want to create a copy of your existing Linux VM with its specialized state for backup or debugging, see [Create a copy of a Linux virtual machine running on Azure](/documentation/articles/virtual-machines-linux-copy-vm/).
-And if you want to upload a Linux VHD from an on-premises VM, see [Upload and create a Linux VM from custom disk image](/documentation/articles/virtual-machines-linux-upload-vhd/).
+> If you want to create a copy of your existing Linux VM with its specialized state for backup or debugging, see [Create a copy of a Linux virtual machine running on Azure](./virtual-machines-linux-copy-vm.md).
+And if you want to upload a Linux VHD from an on-premises VM, see [Upload and create a Linux VM from custom disk image](./virtual-machines-linux-upload-vhd.md).

 ## Before you begin
 Ensure that you meet the following prerequisites:

-* **Azure VM created in the Resource Manager deployment model** - If you haven't created a Linux VM, you can use the [portal](/documentation/articles/virtual-machines-linux-quick-create-portal/), the [Azure CLI](/documentation/articles/virtual-machines-linux-quick-create-cli/), or [Resource Manager templates](/documentation/articles/virtual-machines-linux-cli-deploy-templates/).
+* **Azure VM created in the Resource Manager deployment model** - If you haven't created a Linux VM, you can use the [portal](./virtual-machines-linux-quick-create-portal.md), the [Azure CLI](./virtual-machines-linux-quick-create-cli.md), or [Resource Manager templates](./virtual-machines-linux-cli-deploy-templates.md).
 Configure the VM as needed.
-For example, [add data disks](/documentation/articles/virtual-machines-linux-add-disk/), apply updates, and install applications.
+For example, [add data disks](./virtual-machines-linux-add-disk.md), apply updates, and install applications.

 You also need the latest [Azure CLI 2.0](https://docs.microsoft.com/cli/azure/install-az-cli2) installed and logged in to an Azure account using [az login](https://docs.microsoft.com/cli/azure/#login).